royfrancis/staticrypt-quarto-ga/README.md

 # staticrypt-quarto-ga

-Password locking quarto website using StatiCrypt and Github actions
+Password locking quarto website using StatiCrypt and Github actions.